 I appreciate you sharing it with us.

-We're gonna put you on hold there, Ben, in Texas, and we want to get some information on you.
+We're going to put you on hold there, Ben, in Texas.

 That is a powerful story.

-All right, Hannity tonight, nine Eastern.
+All right, Hannity tonight, 9 Eastern, the impeachment madness.

-The impeachment madness looks like the trial starts next week.
+Looks like the trial starts next week.

-We'll get a full complete analysis.
+We'll get a full, complete analysis.

-Uh Laura Ingram, she had an exclusive interview with President Trump.
+Laura Ingram, she had an exclusive interview with President Trump.

-We got a reporter hit on this Russian warship getting close to a U.S. Navy ship, and we come back on Monday.
+We got a reporter hit on this Russian warship getting close to a U.S. Navy ship.

 Best election coverage on radio and TV.